envoyr/grav-theme-froxlor/README.md

     - name: 'my-mobile-logo.png'
 ```

-Alternatively, you can you use the drag-n-drop "Custom Logo" field in the Learn4 theme options.
+Alternatively, you can you use the drag-n-drop "Custom Logo" field in the froxlor theme options.

 ## Page Overrides

-Learn4 has the ability to allow pages to override some of the default options by letting the user set `body_classes` for any page.
+The froxlor Grav Theme has the ability to allow pages to override some of the default options by letting the user set `body_classes` for any page.
 The theme will merge the combination of the defaults with any `body_classes` set.
 For example:

 ```yaml
 body_classes: "header-dark header-transparent"